SwingCrew5/Super-star-stat/README.md

 4. Setup all statistic labels and button, link-up functions in data model.

+<mark>2015-06-25 Wiser edited</mark>

+1. Add nextGameBtn and nextGame in ViewController and StatsModel.
+2. nextGame function inserts a new constant record (modify later), then updates global variable gameID to indicate the new game record manipulation.
+3. todo:
+	a.newGame:Alert window to fill the name and date info of new record. b.List button triggers a new view controller to query history records.

 Final Goal:

 (Please let Stan Hsu fills up this)